thtmnisamnstr/thtmnisamnstr-dotcom/README.md

-If no node_modules, run `npm install --force`.
 Taze manages the dependencies.
+To install modules, run `npm install --force`.
+If a node module needs to be uninstalled, run `npm uninstall [module_name] --force`.

 # My 🏠 on the ☁️